simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/52-1 Tesalonicenses.md

 # 1
 ## Bendiciones
-^1^ Pablo, Silvano y Timoteo, a la asamblea de los tesalonicenses en Dios Padre y en el Señor Jesucristo: Gracia a vosotros y paz de parte de Dios nuestro Padre y del Señor Jesucristo. ^a^
+@1 Pablo, y Silvano, y Timoteo, á la iglesia de los Tesalonicenses que es en Dios Padre y en el Señor Jesucristo: Gracia y paz á vosotros de Dios nuestro Padre y del Señor Jesucristo.
-^a^[**1:1** Hech 15,40; Hech 16,1-3; Hech 16,19; Hech 17,1-10; 2Tes 1,1]

 ## Acción de gracias por la obra de Dios en Tesalónica y expresión de alegría por la vida ejemplar de fe en la comunidad
-^2^ Damos siempre gracias a Dios por todos vosotros, mencionándoos en nuestras oraciones, ^3^ recordando sin cesar vuestra obra de fe y trabajo de amor y perseverancia de esperanza en nuestro Señor Jesucristo, ante nuestro Dios y Padre. ^a^ ^4^ Sabemos, hermanos amados por Dios, que sois unos elegidos, ^5^ y que nuestra Buena Noticia os llegó no sólo de palabra, sino también con poder, y con el Espíritu Santo y con mucha seguridad.
-Sabéis qué clase de hombres nos mostramos entre vosotros por vuestro bien. ^b^ ^6^ Os convertisteis en imitadores de nosotros y del Señor, habiendo recibido la palabra en medio de mucha aflicción, con alegría del Espíritu Santo, ^c^ ^7^ de modo que llegasteis a ser un ejemplo para todos los que creen en Macedonia y en Acaya. ^8^ Porque de vosotros se ha proclamado la palabra del Señor, no sólo en Macedonia y Acaya, sino también en todos los lugares donde ha salido vuestra fe hacia Dios, de modo que no tenemos necesidad de decir nada. ^d^ ^9^ Porque ellos mismos informan acerca de nosotros de la acogida que hemos tenido por parte de vosotros, y de cómo os habéis convertido de los ídolos a Dios para servir a un Dios vivo y verdadero, ^e^ ^10^ y para esperar a su Hijo del cielo, al que ha resucitado de entre los muertos: Jesús, que nos libra de la ira venidera. ^f^
-^a^[**1:3** 1Cor 13,13] ^b^[**1:5** 1Cor 2,5] ^c^[**1:6** 2Tes 3,7] ^d^[**1:8** Rom 1,8] ^e^[**1:9** Hech 14,15; 1Cor 12,2] ^f^[**1:10** Tit 2,13]
+@2 Damos siempre gracias á Dios por todos vosotros, haciendo memoria de vosotros en nuestras oraciones;
+@3 Sin cesar acordándonos delante del Dios y Padre nuestro de la obra de vuestra fe, y del trabajo de amor, y de la tolerancia de la esperanza del Señor nuestro Jesucristo:
+@4 Sabiendo, hermanos amados de Dios, vuestra elección:
+@5 Por cuanto nuestro evangelio no fué á vosotros en palabra solamente, mas también en potencia, y en Espíritu Santo, y en gran plenitud; como sabéis cuáles fuimos entre vosotros por amor de vosotros.
+@6 Y vosotros fuisteis hechos imitadores de nosotros, y del Señor, recibiendo la palabra con mucha tribulación, con gozo del Espíritu Santo:
+@7 En tal manera que habéis sido ejemplo á todos los que han creído en Macedonia y en Acaya.
+@8 Porque de vosotros ha sido divulgada la palabra del Señor no sólo en Macedonia y en Acaya, mas aun en todo lugar vuestra fe en Dios se ha extendido; de modo que no tenemos necesidad de hablar nada.
+@9 Porque ellos cuentan de nosotros cuál entrada tuvimos á vosotros; y cómo os convertisteis de los ídolos á Dios, para servir al Dios vivo y verdadero,
+@10 Y esperar á su Hijo de los cielos, al cual resucitó de los muertos; á Jesús, el cual nos libró de la ira que ha de venir.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 1
+## Blessings
-^1^ Paul, Silvanus, and Timothy, to the assembly of the Thessalonians in God the Father and the Lord Jesus Christ:^a^ Grace to you and peace from God our Father and the Lord Jesus Christ.
+@1 Paul, Silvanus, and Timothy, to the assembly of the Thessalonians in God the Father and the Lord Jesus Christ:^a^ Grace to you and peace from God our Father and the Lord Jesus Christ.
 ^a^[**1:1** “Christ” means “Anointed One”.]

+## Thanksgiving for the work of God in Thessaloniki and expression of joy for the exemplary life of faith in the community
-^2^ We always give thanks to God for all of you, mentioning you in our prayers, ^3^ remembering without ceasing your work of faith and labor of love and perseverance of hope in our Lord Jesus Christ, before our God and Father. ^4^ We know, brothers^a^ loved by God, that you are chosen, ^5^ and that our Good News came to you not in word only, but also in power, and in the Holy Spirit and with much assurance.
-You know what kind of men we showed ourselves to be among you for your sake. ^6^ You became imitators of us and of the Lord, having received the word in much affliction, with joy of the Holy Spirit, ^7^ so that you became an example to all who believe in Macedonia and in Achaia. ^8^ For from you the word of the Lord has been declared, not only in Macedonia and Achaia, but also in every place your faith toward God has gone out, so that we need not to say anything. ^9^ For they themselves report concerning us what kind of a reception we had from you, and how you turned to God from idols to serve a living and true God, ^10^ and to wait for his Son from heaven, whom he raised from the dead: Jesus, who delivers us from the wrath to come.
+@2 We always give thanks to God for all of you, mentioning you in our prayers,
+@3 remembering without ceasing your work of faith and labor of love and perseverance of hope in our Lord Jesus Christ, before our God and Father.
+@4 We know, brothers^a^ loved by God, that you are chosen,
+@5 and that our Good News came to you not in word only, but also in power, and in the Holy Spirit and with much assurance.
+You know what kind of men we showed ourselves to be among you for your sake.
+@6 You became imitators of us and of the Lord, having received the word in much affliction, with joy of the Holy Spirit,
+@7 so that you became an example to all who believe in Macedonia and in Achaia.
+@8 For from you the word of the Lord has been declared, not only in Macedonia and Achaia, but also in every place your faith toward God has gone out, so that we need not to say anything.
+@9 For they themselves report concerning us what kind of a reception we had from you, and how you turned to God from idols to serve a living and true God,
+@10 and to wait for his Son from heaven, whom he raised from the dead: Jesus, who delivers us from the wrath to come.
 ^a^[**1:4** The word for “brothers” here and where context allows may also be correctly translated “brothers and sisters” or “siblings.” ]

 \nopandoc{\end{otherlanguage}}